 From internet forums to music magazines, the term "mastering" is one of somewhat mythical proportions–the final step to end all of your problems and to give you that "BIG, major-label sound (!!!)"
 Mastering is important and it is the final step, but any respectable mastering engineer will tell you that mastering is not a substitute for a good mix.

 Mastering can, however, take a mix from good to great:

-Before (raised in volume for comparison):
+Before (volume raised for fair comparison):

 The most important thing to understand is this: a mix engineer applies effects and level changes to each individual instrument separately.
 A mastering engineer can only apply effects to everything in a mix at the same time.*

 For example, a mastering engineer can't add echo to the vocal without adding echo to all the other instruments in the song too.
 So what's the point of mastering, anyway?

 Mastering serves as a 'glue' to your mix by making overall changes.
 The main goal of mastering is to match the overall loudness and frequency balance (bass, treble and mid range) to A) your favorite professional (or amateur!) recordings and B) the other songs on your album, EP, etc.

 Here's an example of what mastering can and can't do: